 We also advise you to use assessment tools to facilitate your analysis of the situation to which you are responding.
 In our Mission-Driven Strategic Planning suite, we offer three assessments, Mission-Driven/Mission-Challenged, Ideal State Action Planning, and SWOT.
 This will provide critical data and reveal the gaps you need to address organizationally.

-Let us level set here: every organization (and every person) has gaps in where they are now and their ideal.
-It is disturbing to realize that your organization was not prepared for this – – financially, emotionally, culturally.
+Let us level set here: every organization (and every person) has gaps between where they are now and their ideal.
+It is disturbing to realize that your organization was not prepared for this.
 Leaders acknowledge the truth of this so they can address their gaps and strategize on what’s needed (systems, planning, operations, addressing cultural or leadership issues).
 One common gap we see in many of our clients is that they have not (yet) articulated principles and values that will help guide your organization through this process.